dolthub/dolt/README.md

 * *Strongly-typed*.
 Noms doesn't have schemas that you design up front.
 Instead, each version of a Noms database has a *type*, which is generated automatically as you add data.
 You can write code against the type of a Noms database, confident that you've handled all the cases you need to.

 * *Decentralized*.
-Every instance of the database is a peer.
 If I give you a copy of my database, you and I can modify our copies disconnected from each other, and come back together and merge our changes efficiently and correctly days, weeks, or years later.

 - *Incomplete*.
 This is a beta software.
 Major features like queries, concurrency, and GC are not yet implemented.